Getting Started

 The template already sets Java 21 and enables the required Kotlin options.

-Option B — Add Kore to an existing Gradle project
+Option B — Add Kore to an existing project

 Your first datapack (Hello, Kore)